Itibere10/PC-Restore/README.md

 ```
 ## Manual software install
 Use this commands to open the essencial software to the atual PC Drivers:
-* NVidia Drivers (To use with games, EasyAntiCheat,optimization, etc)
+* NVIDIA GeForce Drivers (To use with games, EasyAntiCheat,optimization, etc)
 * Printer Driver (HP Deskjet 2400 Series)

 ```Batchfile